 The Concierge approach ensures that users can complete Expensify's multi-step onboarding process in their own time.

 3. Eliminate friction points that interrupt the onboarding flow

 While it's nearly impossible to eliminate all friction from your onboarding, you can balance necessary friction against the skill and expectations of your mobile users to keep them in the "flow channel".

 For instance, instead of forcing users to create a new account on your platform, make it easier to get started by integrating with an existing login platform, like Facebook or Google.

 Scanning a QR code or taking a photo of a check can also make data entry much faster, and connecting to the users' existing list of contacts can simplify inviting colleagues to your app.

-Note, though, that most of these functions require you to request additional permissions on a users' mobile device.
+Note, however, that most of these functions require you to request additional permissions on a users' mobile device.
 Asking at the wrong time or requesting unnecessary permissions confuses and annoys mobile users.
-Be sure your app only asks for permissions your app truly needs, and ensure you explain the context behind each request.
+Be sure you're only asking for permissions your app truly needs, and ensure you explain the context behind each request.

-Use your mobile onboarding learnings to improve your desktop onboarding
+Use what you learn from mobile to improve your desktop UX